Islandora-Collaboration-Group/ISLE/docs/about/about-isle.md

 ISLE public repository: [https://github.com/Islandora-Collaboration-Group/ISLE](https://github.com/Islandora-Collaboration-Group/ISLE)

 ## How Does It Work?
-ISLE separates an institution’s customizations from core code, and moves that core code into containers that are easily updated, simplifying and largely automating the process of installation and updates of Islandora.
+ISLE separates an institution's customizations from core code, and moves that core code into containers that are easily updated, simplifying and largely automating the process of installation and updates of Islandora.
 ISLE also bundles together the best shared modules into a common, production-ready and security-hardened platform.

 ## Why Is It Needed?
 Islandora is a powerful digital repository comprised of more than 80 different open-source software libraries.
 This complex ecosystem makes Islandora difficult and expensive to install, maintain and customize.
 ISLE lowers the barrier to entry for new schools while allowing existing institutions to reallocate funds towards development or ingestion instead of maintenance.

 ## High Level Objective
-To deliver a secure and production-ready Islandora stack (“ISLE”) that reduces the involved support time and effort for installation, maintenance and customization.
+To deliver a secure and production-ready Islandora stack ("ISLE") that reduces the involved support time and effort for installation, maintenance and customization.

 ## ISLE Functional Definition
 By ISLE, it is meant a system that will: